Get Caught Up: 4 Big Questions About The Trump-Ukraine Affair

 House Speaker Nancy Pelosi, D-Calif., has commissioned three committees to investigate.
 A stream of witnesses have been appearing for closed-door depositions in the Capitol.

-Much of what they've said is not yet public, but the narrative that has formed is about an effort driven by Trump's personal lawyer, Rudy Giuliani, which also included Mulvaney and Secretary of State Mike Pompeo.
+Much of what they've said is not yet public, but the narrative that has formed is about an effort driven by Trump's personal lawyer Rudy Giuliani and including Mulvaney and Secretary of State Mike Pompeo.

-There's no question that Trump also was involved, and it was Trump who asked Ukraine's president for the investigations in a now-famous July 25th phone call.
+There's no question that Trump also was involved and that it was Trump who asked Ukraine's president for the investigations in a now-famous July 25 phone call.

 But did Trump plan and organize the Ukraine pressure strategy himself?
 Did Giuliani pitch it to him?
 How involved was the president in carrying it forward?